xmrswapme/swapfe/README.md

 * Python 3 or higher
 * Flask
 * psutil
+* qrencode (linux) or qrcode.exe (windows)
+* PyQt5
+* BeautifuSoup
+* requests
 * xmr-btc-swap SWAP CLI

-**swapfe** requires two extra dependencies to be able to run correctly.
-These are **Flask** and **psutil**.
-Issue the following commands in your console to install these required packages.
+**swapfe** requires two extra dependencies to be able to run correclty.
+Issue the following comands in your console to install these requried packages.

 `pip install Flask`

 `pip install psutil`

+`pip install pyqt5`

+`pip install bs4`

+`pip install requests`

+`sudo apt install qrencode`

 You must download the Swap CLI from Comit-network and install it in the directory where **swapfe** resides.
 For \*NIX users you can download that by issuing the following command in your console:

 `wget -q -O- https://github.com/comit-network/xmr-btc-swap/releases/download/0.8.3/swap_0.8.3_Linux_x86_64.tar | tar x`

 ### Running
-Once you've installed the required depencies, you can then run **swapfe**.
+Once you've installed the required dependencies you can then run **swapfe**.
 Simply run the following in your console window:

 `$ python swapfe.py`
 or
 `$ ./swapfe.py`

-It will spin up a web-server and open your default web-browser to the location that provides the swap interface.
+It will spin up a web-server and open your default webbrowser to the location that provides the swap interface.

 By default, the **swapfe** interface uses a tor-socks5 port of 9050.
 If you have the tor socks running on a different port, we currently don't have support for that.
 If you know how to read Python you can change that in the code.